 The two must be united so that each may always have the other’s support, so that both remembrance of the gift may moderate the pain of the blow and fear of the blow may moderate exuberance at receiving the gift.
 Thus the holy man, to soothe the depression of his mind amidst his wounds, weighs the sweetness of the gifts against the pains of affliction, saying If we have received good at the hand of the Lord, shall we not receive evil?

 This excerpt from St. Gregory the Great’s Moral Reflections on Job (Moralia in Job, Lib.
-3, 15-16: pl 75, 606-608) is used in the Roman Office of Readings for Monday of the 8th week in ordinary time.
+3, 15-16: pl 75, 606-608) dwells on the acceptance of affliction, trials and pain in the spiritual life. is appears in the Roman Office of Readings for Monday of the 8th week in ordinary time.
 The accompanying biblical reading is taken from Job 2:1-13.

 For more Lenten resources, visit the LENT LIBRARY of the Crossroads Initiative.